AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 <img src="../images/variableWidth.png" width="80%">
 </div>

 * If you need to run the same workflow, but modify one (or more) of the parameter's value, you can use a subwagon instead of creating a new wagon.
 In order to create a subwagon, type the name of the new subwagon, the name has to be unique within the wagon, and type the value of at least one parameter in the configuration.
-The configuration of a subwagon will be kept the same as the _Base_ and overwrite the parameters that are different.
-When there are subwagons activated, the wagon's _Base_ will not run.
-NOTE: subwagon submission is at present not yet supported, but will come soon.
+The configuration of a subwagon will be kept the same as the _Base_ and overwrite only the parameters that you provide.

 * In order to update the base and subwagon configuration with the latest version of the workflow, click on the button `↻ sync` in _Configuration_.
 By synchronizing the configuration, the parameters which no longer belong to the workflow will be removed, and the values of the wagon's _Base_ will be updated as well if they have not been modified by the user.